 Historical creationism maintains that Genesis 1:1 is the account of the creation of the universe.
 This creation took place “in the beginning”—in an unspecified period of time that may have lasted a very long time and may have been a very long time ago.
 The Genesis account simply does not give us any time frame for when the physical universe was created.
-It could well have been created long ago (even millions or billions of years), or it may have been created very slowly over time.
-Therefore, the historical creationist interpretation of the Genesis account does not require a “young earth” view.
+It could well have been created long ago (even millions or billions of years in the past), or it may have been created very slowly over time.
+Therefore, the historical creationist interpretation of the Genesis account does not require a “young-earth” view.

 When we pick up the story in Genesis 1:2, the earth is unformed and unfilled.
 Prior to modern science, there would have been little or no understanding of the concept of Earth as a planet.
 Thus, according to historical creationism, the word earth would have been understood as a specific area of land, not “Planet Earth.”
 Genesis 1:2—2:24 recounts the preparation of a specific area of habitat for mankind—the Garden of Eden—which took place over a literal six days.

 The relationship of Genesis 1:1 and 1:2ff can be stated in the following paraphrase: “In the beginning, God created the universe.
 After He did this, He turned His attention to a specific area for man to live in.
-It was dark, so He said, “Let there be light.”
-The words formless and void (KJV) can refer to a wasteland or wilderness that is unable to sustain life.
-(The same term is used in Deuteronomy 32:10 to refer to the wilderness at the time of Israel’s wanderings.
+It was dark, so He said, ‘Let there be light.’”
+The words formless and void in Genesis 1:2 (KJV) can refer to a wasteland or wilderness that is unable to sustain life.
+(The term translated “formless” is also used in Deuteronomy 32:10 to refer to the wilderness at the time of Israel’s wanderings.
 Had it not been for God’s special provision, the people could not have survived their time there.)
-So, according to historical creationism, rather than the whole earth being a formless mass, Genesis 1:2 refers to a specific section of wasteland that God had chosen for man to live in.
+So, according to historical creationism, rather than Genesis 1:2 referring to the whole earth as a formless mass, it refers only to a specific section of wasteland that God had chosen for man to live in.
 (The whole planet may have been a barren waste, but that is outside the scope of the text.)

 The rest of the historical creationist interpretation of Genesis 1—2 would proceed along the same lines as other creationist views, based on a somewhat literal reading of the text.